OpenBB-finance/OpenBB/website/content/stocks/fundamental_analysis/mgmt/_index.md

 Show the management team.
 Namely: Name, Title, Information from Google and Insider Activity.
 Source: https://businessinsider.com

+The loaded stock in the screenshot below is, GE.

 ```
 optional arguments:
   -h, --help  show this help message (default: False)